 The 57-day battle was a complete rout for the French army, which lost more than 2,200 soldiers killed in action, and almost 11,000 more who were captured, including more than 5,100 who were wounded.
 Only about 3,300 of the French prisoners of war made it home.
 Thousands died in captivity as the French negotiated its exit from Indochina during the 1954 Geneva Conference.

 The terms of the July 1954 peace agreement called for a temporary partition dividing north and south Vietnam that was supposed to end with unified national elections in 1956.
 The elections never happened.
-Two distinct countries emerged, with Communist North Korea supported by Russia and China and South Vietnam supported by the United States and some of its allies.
+Two distinct countries emerged, with Communist North Vietnam supported by the USSR and China and South Vietnam supported by the United States and some of its allies.

 Lead-Up to Vietnam War